 4. PROVIDE STATUS UPDATES

-Use LinkedIn, Twitter, and/or Facebook to share your expertise.
-Social media is a great way to share your area of expertise.
+Use LinkedIn, Twitter, Instagram, Facebook or alternative popular platforms to share your expertise.
 You can provide an answer to a common problem; share and comment on articles in your area of specialty; and share solutions that you are working on for other clients (without disclosing confidential information).
 By talking about your profession, people will associate you as an expert in your field, so do not be shy about sharing.

 Use social media accounts to: